 - Indicate whether you’re An Individual or A Business Owner.

 - Aflac will ask for your contact information, including your name, phone number, ZIP code and email.
 Then click NEXT.

 - The next page, Call Time, will give you an estimate for when an agent will be in touch.
 Click SUBMIT to give them the green light.

 An agent will be in touch to discuss your options for supplemental insurance.

 With Aflac’s supplemental coverage, you’re paying for peace of mind in the event of an unexpected illness or medical need.
-It also offers insurance to help with end-of-life costs, including guaranteed-issue options – but you’ll need to pay for that through your workplace.
+It also offers insurance to help with loss of wages or end-of-life costs, including guaranteed-issue options.

 Frequently asked questions